Honors and Awards

 - Five NCAA Team Championships (2004, 2005, 2009, 2013, 2015)

-- Seven NTCA Collegiate Bowlers of the Year
+- Nine NTCA Collegiate Bowlers of the Year

-- 27 Bowlers have made a combined 58 All-America teams
+- 31 bowlers have made a combined 65 NTCA All-America teams

 Bill Straub has been the head coach for the Nebraska women's bowling team since 1996.
 However, his dedication and commitment to Nebraska bowling runs much deeper, as he coached both the men's and women's teams for over 20 years dating back to when both programs were club sports.

-The 2003-04 season was a huge success for Straub and his Huskers, as they competed at the NCAA level for the first time in school history.
+The 2003-04 season was a huge success for Straub and his Huskers, as bowling competition was held at the NCAA level for the first time.
 Nebraska capped the season by winning the first-ever NCAA championship, rallying through the loser's bracket to defeat Central Missouri State in the nationally televised final.
-Shannon Pluhowsky was named the MVP of the NCAA Championships.
-Straub then guided the Huskers to a second NCAA title in 2005, while Amanda Burgoyne was named the NCAA MVP.
+Shannon Pluhowsky was named the MVP of the NCAA Championship.
+Straub then guided the Huskers to a second NCAA title in 2005, as Amanda Burgoyne was named the NCAA Championship MVP.
 Straub and his team captured the 2009 NCAA title as Husker Cassandra Leuthold earned Most Valuable Player honors for the tournament.
-He led the Huskers to the 2013 NCAA Championship, using a great all-around effort led by MVP Lizabeth Kuhlkin to defeat Vanderbilt 4.5 to 2.5.
+He also led the Huskers to the 2013 NCAA championship, using a great all-around effort led by MVP Lizabeth Kuhlkin to defeat Vanderbilt 4.5 to 2.5.

-Most recently, Straub guided the Huskers to 2015 NCAA championship that was played in front of an ESPN nationally televised audience.
-The Huskers defeated Stephen F. Austin 4-2 at Tropicana Lanes in St. Louis, behind strong efforts by Kuhlkin and Julia Bond, who was named MVP of the tournament.
+Most recently, Straub guided the Huskers to the 2015 NCAA championship that was played in front of an ESPN nationally televised audience.
+The Huskers defeated Stephen F. Austin by a score of 4-2 at Tropicana Lanes in St. Louis, behind strong efforts by Kuhlkin and Julia Bond, who was named MVP of the tournament.

-Along with winning ten national titles, Straub's squads have not been ranked lower than seventh in the top 25 team rankings since becoming a varsity sport in 1997.
+Along with winning 10 national titles, Straub's squads have not been ranked lower than seventh in the top 25 team rankings since becoming a varsity sport in 1997.

 Straub graduated from Kensington University with a bachelor's degree in business administration.
-He and his wife Kim, a former four-time All-American and National Player of the Year, have one daughter, Meghan.
+He and his wife Kim, a former four-time All-American and 1992 National Collegiate Bowler of the Year, have one daughter, current Husker bowler Meghan.